PaddlePaddle/PaddleClas/deploy/paddleserving/README.md

     After successfully running, the predicted result of the model will be printed in the cmd window.
 An example of the result is:
     ![](./imgs/results.png)

     Adjust the number of concurrency in config.yml to get the largest QPS.
-Generally, the number of concurrent detection and recognition is 2:1

     ```
-    det:
+    op:
         concurrency: 8
-        ...
-    rec:
-        concurrency: 4
         ...
     ```